SimplonDevOps/script/ProjetDevOps1/ReadMe.txt

  1. Run the report9AMdaily.sh to create a new cron job Daily at 9AM, a report of the sales will be putout on the screen automatically.
 The report shows the business through out many shops (details such as the number of bills (all shops combine), the total sales of all shops, the sale of each shop and the average sale of all shops...)
+Do not forget to change the path of file to yours.

 2. Command line inside the report9AMdaily.sh: "generate.py" is an argument of show_report_of_a_day.sh file :
  09*** [..]./show_report_of_a_day.sh generate.py [..]